Impact of first-order phase transitions on dark matter production in the scotogenic model: The dark matter relic abundance

 \subsection{The case of two-step phase transitions}

 For two-step PTs, the inert scalar doublet $\eta$ can temporarily have the VEV $(\phi_2\neq0)$ during $T_{n2}<T<T_{n1}$ where $T_{n1}$ and $T_{n2}$ are the nucleation temperatures that the first and second PTs occur, respectively.
 As a result, in the interval $T_{n2}<T<T_{n1}$ the left-handed and right-handed neutrinos mix with each other through the neutrino Yukawa coupling $y_{i\alpha}$.
-Thus additional decay channels $W^{\pm}\to N\ell_\alpha^{\pm}$ and $Z\to N\nu_{\alpha}$ are possible, which may contribute to the evolution of the dark matter number density.
+Thus additional decay channels $W^{\pm}\to N\ell_\alpha^{\pm}$ and $Z\to N\nu_{\alpha}$ can occur, which may contribute to the evolution of the dark matter number density.

 In this section, we focus on the case that the dark matter $N$ is much lighter than the inert scalar particles ($m_N\ll m_{\eta^\pm}, m_H, m_A$), and is never thermalized with the other particles to investigate the impact of the PTs on the calculation of dark matter relic abundance.\footnote{One can also consider the other possibilities such as $m_N\gtrsim m_{\eta^\pm}, m_H, m_A$ and dark matter thermalized cases as same as the previous section.
-However the impact of the PTs on the dark matter relic abundance is limited in these cases.} Because the inert scalar particles $\eta^{\pm}, H$, and $A$ are in thermal equilibrium during the evolution of dark matter number density ($n_\eta=n_\eta^\mathrm{eq}$), the Boltzmann equation for the dark matter is simply given by
+However the impact of the PTs on the dark matter relic abundance is restrictive in these cases.} Because the inert scalar particles $\eta^{\pm}, H$, and $A$ are in thermal equilibrium during the evolution of dark matter number density ($n_\eta=n_\eta^\mathrm{eq}$), the Boltzmann equation for the dark matter is simply given by

 where the first term on the right-hand side is the contribution from the decay channel $\eta\to NL_\alpha$ given by Eq.~(\ref{eq:eta_decay}), whereas the other terms are the new contributions corresponding to the gauge boson decays coming from the temporary VEV $\phi_2$.
 Because we include the finite temperature effect in the masses, the gauge covariance is lost, and thus the transverse and longitudinal modes have different masses.
 Therefore we must calculate the decay widths for the transverse and longitudinal modes separately.
 This is shown in Eq.~(\ref{eq:boltz3}) with the subscripts $T$ and $L$ denoting the transverse and longitudinal modes.
 Each decay width is calculated as